 WebAdvisor is the electronic database tool that is utilized by faculty, students, administrators, and staff at Loyola to view real time information.
 Perceptive Content (WebNow/Image Now) allows you to view documents for your assigned advisees quickly from your web browser.
 More information on these tools, as well as academic worksheets, degree audit information, and other helpful resources may be found on the Advising Technology page.

 - Prepare Advisees for Registration

 Encourage advisees to contact you to make an appointment before registration.
 You may need to arrange for additional office hours prior to and during each registration day.
 Discuss course selection and several alternative selections with each student.
 Students are not permitted to register unless they have obtained their faculty advisor’s written or electronic permission.

 Your official approval for registration means that you think that the choices the advisee is making are appropriate for the advisee’s course of study.
 Advisors have the right to refuse approval for an advisee’s choice if they do not think a student’s request is appropriate.

 To fulfill your role through personal mentoring, we encourage you to become acquainted with your advisees outside the formality of the office or classroom.
-We also encourage you to become acquainted with on-campus resources and to be available to refer the student to these offices if necessary.
-Please note that because it is important for students to feel comfortable with their advisor, a student may request a change of advisor for good cause.
+Serve as an active listener for your advisees.
+Impart your knowledge gained from experience and recommend possible pathways, while making a conscious effort to empower your advisees to find their academic voice and take ownership of their decisions.
+We also encourage you to become acquainted with on-campus resources and to refer students to these offices if necessary.